KQCK

-KQCK (channel 39) is a religious television station licensed to Cheyenne, Wyoming, United States, serving the Cheyenne and Denver, Colorado markets as an owned-and-operated station of the Christian Television Network (CTN).
-The station's studios are located on East Lincoln Way (near US 30) in Cheyenne, and its transmitter is located on Horsetooth Mountain, just outside Fort Collins, Colorado.
+KQCK (channel 33) is a religious television station licensed to Cheyenne, Wyoming, United States, serving the markets of Cheyenne and Denver, Colorado, as an owned-and-operated station of the Christian Television Network (CTN).
+The station's studios are located on Yates Street in the Denver suburb of Westminster, and its transmitter is located on Horsetooth Mountain, just outside Fort Collins, Colorado.

-KQDK-CD (channel 39) in Denver operates as a low-power, Class A digital translator of KQCK.
+KQDK-CD (channel 16) in Denver operates as a low-power, Class A digital translator of KQCK; this station's transmitter is located near East Iliff Avenue and South Emporia Avenue (near SH 83) in southeastern Denver.